WICG/turtledove/FLEDGE.md

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.

 Optionally, `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's bidding scripts.
-If no value is specificed for a particular buyer, a default timeout of 50 ms will be selected.
-Any `perBuyerTimeouts` higher than 500 ms will be clamped to 500 ms. A key of `'*'` is used to change the default of unspecififed buyers.
+If no value is specified for a particular buyer, a default timeout of 50 ms will be selected.
+Any `perBuyerTimeouts` higher than 500 ms will be clamped to 500 ms. A key of `'*'` is used to change the default of unspecified buyers.

 #### 2.2 Auction Participants